Mali, Emirates facilitated Venezuelan gold trade in 2020, opposition says | Law-Order

 Neither Venezuela's central bank nor the government's information ministry immediately responded to requests for comment.
 Alexis Dembele, the chief of staff to Mali's mines minister, said the government was aware of gold trafficking between Mali and the United Arab Emirates but did not know how the traffickers operated.
 Dembele said Malian customs had previously estimated the figure at 20 tons per year but that it had since fallen.

 "For the specific case of Venezuela, we were not aware, but if it turns out to be true, all measures will be taken," Dembele said.
-The UAE government did not immediately respond to requests for comment.
+The UAE foreign ministry declined to comment.

 The UAE, one of the world's largest gold hubs, has responded to previous criticisms of opacity in its bullion trade by pledging to develop "increasingly robust mechanisms to address the challenges brought about by financial crime."
 Washington, which has put sanctions on the South American country's gold exports, said that Maduro continued to sell gold to fund itself.